atrisovic/weather-panel.github.io/_site/content/weighting-schemes.md

 Taking the unweighted average of weather within a region can misrepresent what populations, firms, or other phenomena of interest are exposed to.
 For example, an unweighted annual average temperature for Canada is about -8°C, but most of the population and agricultural activity is in climate zones with mean temperatures over 6°C, and the urban heat island effect can raise temperatures by another 4°C. The time of year matters too, and you should consider a weighting scheme across days within a year, or even hours within a day.

-As described in section [+Weather Panel Tutorial: Dealing-with-the-spatial-and-t](https://paper.dropbox.com/doc/Weather-Panel-Tutorial-Dealing-with-the-spatial-and-t-Y19yJIcW3pV0TW76gmp5H#:uid=202980750047650372256790&amp;h2=Dealing-with-the-spatial-and-t), the scale of a phenomenon matters.
+As described in section [Dealing with the spatial and temporal scales of economic processes](reduced-form-specification#Dealing-with-the-spatial-and-temporal-scales-of-economic-processes), the scale of a phenomenon matters.
 Many processes occur at a more local scale than that which data is collected.
 The motivation for weighting is different for aggregation that represents averaged phenomena vs. phenomena that respond to averaged weather, and the sequence of analysis changes.

 In the first case, the phenomenon occurs locally, in response to local weather.
 In this case, we perform weighted aggregations to reflect the amount of the phenomenon in each location.
 For example, we would use population weighting to model the effects of heat on people.
 In this case, the order of operations is: